m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

 }
 ```

-wait, wait, many new things here. lets get explained.
+Wait, wait, many new things here.
+Lets get explained.

-as you already know the usage of the main function, we'll skip the part.
+As you already know the usage of the main function, we'll skip the part.

 `file f;`

-this specifys the object as f.
+This specifys the object as f.

 `f.open("hello.txt","r");`

-this tells the file object (f) in this case, to open `hello.txt`. the `r` character within the quotes tells the object to open as read mode.
+This tells the file object (f) in this case, to open `hello.txt`.
+The `r` character within the quotes tells the object to open as read mode.

 `string content=f.read(f.get_size());`

-this tells the object to read the contents from the file that is opened. the `get_size` method tells the read method to read all contents defined by its size. would you usually do this to read all contents from the file.
+This tells the object to read the contents from the file that is opened.
+The `get_size` method tells the read method to read all contents defined by its size.
+Would you usually do this to read all contents from the file.

 `f.close();`

-this tells the object to close the current file, allowing to be used the object again. in short, the file object can be used over and over to read from file to file. you do not need to declare each object for each file. declaring each object for each file is not generally recommended as it reduces the over all performance of the script.
+This tells the object to close the current file, allowing to be used the object again.
+In short, the file object can be used over and over to read from file to file.
+You do not need to declare each object for each file.
+Declaring each object for each file is not generally recommended as it reduces the over all performance of the script.

-### writing to the files.
+### Writing to the files.

-after we learned how to read from a file, lets continue on how to write into the file.
+After we learned how to read from a file, lets continue on how to write into the file.

 ```
 void main()